marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-conchango-burndown-char-not-showing.md

 that returns 12 sprints when only 3 sprints is added to areas and iterations.

-Well - if I ever understand that i'll post the solution here.
+Well - if I ever understand that I'll post the solution here.

 However two things I have noticed about the sprint work item is these: